-But abandoning BREXIT because we can't reach a deal would leave Britain divided.
+But Remainers should not take comfort.
+Abandoning BREXIT just because we can't reach a deal would still leave Britain divided.

 It would also weaken Europe because an over-confident EU bureaucracy puffed up by quelling the British rebellion would have little incentive to reform.

-On this page we take a more positive view propsing 'Europe 2.0'
+On this page we take a more positive view proposing 'Europe 2.0'

 For the sake of argument, wee will assume that BREXIT has to be abandoned.

 But using the referendum as a wakeup call, we suggest how it could result in a better Europe for everyone.